Templates and Pagination

 - Re-zip your template and install it.

-This is a simple template but perfectly usable for most sites.
-We use it on all our Joomla 3 and Joomla 4 demo sites.
+This is a simple template but perfectly usable for many sites, and a good starting point if you want to create your own template.
+We use it on all our demo sites.
 It comes with a selection of top images and the title and some of the colours are parameters that you can change in the template configuration.
 It's designed for a vertical menu in the left panel, and is responsive.
 It works well with our Simple Responsive Menu, or our Simple Responsive Menu Pro.